Fixed: External Hard Drive Light Blinking but Not Working on MacBook

 4. Unlock the External Drive

-5. Check the Status of the Drive
+5. Check the Drive Status

 6. Show External Disks in Finder and Desktop

-• Under Show these items on the desktop, select External disks.
+• Under Show these items on the desktop, select External Disks.

 7. Update Incompatible Driver